-You should not normally undertake more than about 120 hours of paid work, including teaching and outreach, each year while you are studying full time for a research degree.
+You should not normally undertake more than about 264 hours of paid work per annum, including teaching and outreach, for each year while you are studying full time for a Materials research degree. based on an average of six hours per week for fort-four working weeks per annum.